yehiarasheed/processing4/core/README.md

   implementation group: 'org.processing', name: 'core', version: '4.3.1' }
 ```

+## Developing for Core
+The easiest way to develop for core, without the need to build the whole project, is to use the `examples/src` sketches.
+In

+## PGraphics Modes
+Documentation on how to develop graphics modes as a library should go here.

 ### Other
 Other example snippets on including the library are included in the [Maven Central repo](https://central.sonatype.com/artifact/org.processing/core).
 Please look up on how to add the custom https://jogamp.org/deployment/maven repository to your build system.